 Below Avignon PK248 the River Durance looks wide – and shallow.
 There was a small marina here once, now gone.

 A PdP of 25 places, managed by the Beaucaire capitainerie.
 Tel 04 66 59 02 17 Email port©beaucaire,fr (port©beaucaire,fr) All normal services, pontoons on the river.
 We haven’t stayed there, we know friends who stayed long-term.
-The village is a well-known centre of basket-making.
+The village was a well-known centre of basket-making.

 PK265 Ecluse 12 Vallabregues/Beaucaire